Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 There is no one-size-fits-all cross-training exercise for runners – remember that every activity has pros and cons that will benefit or could hinder your running performance.

-- compliments their running – and preferably includes some strengthening work,
+Runners should choose a low impact exercise that compliments their running and preferably includes some strengthening work.

 Cross Training Activities To Consider Avoiding

-There ar some activities that can be harmful to runners because include quick lateral movements that increase the risk for injury in runners.
+Some activities can be harmful to runners because they involve quick lateral movements that increase the risk of injury.

 “The speed of those movements should be slow and controlled with minimal twisting to avoid injury.
 As runners, we spend most of our time trying to get better at running.
 It would be silly to hurt yourself doing something for fun and then being unable to run,” he says.

-Here I’m gonna run through a pretty exhaustive list of activities and sports, and discuss their suitability as cross training for runners.
+Here, I’ll run through a pretty exhaustive list of activities and sports and discuss their suitability as cross-training for runners.

 In no particular order, let’s get started: